 Electronic ankle bracelets are often used for community corrections efforts.
 The type of bracelet that Paris Hilton wore is used in conjunction with a radio frequency base unit that is connected to a traditional telephone line.
 The reports sent over the phone by the base unit are usually monitored by a third-party contractor, although some law enforcement agencies take care of this function in some jurisdictions.

-The ankle monitor is a sturdy and waterproof electronic device that cannot be removed; it will alert the base unit if it is tampered with, and the maximum range of this system is usually 3,000 ft within the radius of the base unit.
+It will alert the base unit if it is tampered with, and the maximum range of this system is usually 3,000 ft within the radius of the base unit.
 Should the defendant move out of range, the base unit will emit a loud alarm and the monitoring agency will be notified immediately.

 Defendants on home confinement may be allowed to work or go to school while wearing the device; to this end, the monitoring agency is notified of the job or class schedule so that the defendant is not mistakenly labeled as a fugitive.